suhanigupta23/InTune/README.md

 ### 🎙️ 1.
 AI Voice-Vibe Onboarding (Speech-to-Text)
 * **How it works**: Users answer key lifestyle questions via voice recording directly in the browser.
-* **Under the hood**: The system uses real-time Web Speech deep neural networks to transcribe unstructured audio streams into rich text profiles, capturing the authentic tone, habits, and preferences of the user.
+* **Under the hood**: Powered by an **Omnidim** voice agent that conducts the survey flow end-to-end — collecting spoken responses, transcribing audio streams in real-time, and passing structured text profiles to the NLP pipeline for compatibility scoring.
 ```text
 ├── backend/            # Express API, authentication, database schemas, and seed script
 │   ├── src/